 - The game came out in 2000, but takes place in 2052; it has, in certain areas, the New York City skyline as background scenery, but missing the Twin Towers.
-This was due to technical limitations, but the explanation the developers gave is that they were destroyed in a terrorist attack some time in the game's past.
+This was due to technical limitations where one half of the skybox texture - the half that just so happens to lack the Twin Towers - is mirrored over the other half rather than applying the full texture, but the explanation the developers gave is that they were destroyed in a terrorist attack some time in the game's past.
 This may have been an educated guess on their part, as the World Trade Center had been the target of a terrorist bombing back in 1993, but not nearly on a large enough scale to actually topple any of the buildings.
 As well, terrorism is a large part of the game's plot, so that explanation fits within the mythology, too.

 - Another one that sort of adds a little uneasiness, in the mission where you save someone from a gas station, you can see the prices.
 At the time it may have represented something far off, as gas prices were on average about $1.20 and the game depicted gas prices at $3.58, for regular.
 Cue 10-12 years later after the game's release and that's exactly where those gas prices are, although the early 2015 drop in gas prices let us breathe easily.

-- Most thought provoking, or perhaps scary, example can be read on government sponsored electronic bulletin boards across the game.
+- A most thought-provoking, or perhaps scary, example can be read on government sponsored electronic bulletin boards across the game.
 One article found at the very beginning of the game tells readers to keep an eye out for terrorists and report any suspicious activities.
 The messages are clearly intended to be alarming signs of the dystopian state of the current government, both in the fear mongering "everyone can be a terrorist" message used to scare everyone into accepting the Big Brother level of control the government has, and in the invasion of privacy advocated by suggesting a thorough background search on anyone who is a foreigner or has spent too much time on the net.
 Thus, it's rather shocking how close this came to actual suggestions put out shortly after 9/11 for 'how to spot a terrorist'.
-What are you supposed to think when their own government is now repeating word for word the dystopian messages were told to watch out for?
+What are you supposed to think when your own government is now repeating word for word the dystopian messages we're told to watch out for?